fotiosb/OTT_Stream_Discoverer/README.md

 **Discover exactly what your Fire TV, Roku, or Chromecast is streaming — using nothing but network protocols.
 No apps on the devices required.**

-Practical companion to the relevant research paper, by Fotios Basagiannis:
+Practical companion to the research paper
 **“A Current Overview of Network Service Discovery Protocols”** (included in this repo).

 ---